Chat with us, powered by LiveChat Skip to main content

 Submitting a Stop Limit Order via LYNX

-Select STP LMT from the Order Type dropdown menu.
+Next, select STP LMT from the Order Type dropdown menu.

-Specify the quantity and set the validity period of your order under Time in Force.
-Select STP LMT as an order type.
+Specify the number of units you wish to trade and set the order’s validity under Time in Force.
+Then, select STP LMT as the Order Type.

 Tips before submitting a Stop Limit Order